 In addition to the seminars and programming for Program fellows, additional discussions and lectures are held and open to the public, free of charge.

-We are happy to announce that in March of 2017, the majority of papers presented at the 2016 Felix Gonzalez-Torres conference will be published in Cornell Law School's Journal of Law and Public Policy.
-There will also be a public symposium at Cornell Law School in March of 2017 on the work of Feliz Gonzalez-Torres that accompanies the journal's publication.
+We are happy to announce that the majority of papers presented at the 2016 Felix Gonzalez-Torres conference were published in Cornell Law School's Journal of Law and Public Policy.
+To accompany the publication, a public symposium at Cornell Law School on the work of Felix Gonzalez-Torres was held on Saturday, March 18, 2017.

 On October 2017, The Art & Law Program held its very first Oral Arguments, a version of paper presentations.
 For more information please view our Oral Arguments page.

 The Program has collaborated with The Vera List Center (the New School, New York), Cabinet Magazine (Brooklyn), and the International Studio and Curatorial Program (Brooklyn), on public lectures.
 Other public events including exhibitions and lectures were similarly hosted by Sculpture Center (Queens), Maccarone Gallery (New York), the Dumbo Arts Center (Brooklyn), The New York Bar Association (New York), and the offices of Morrison & Forester LLP (New York), among others.
 The Program also organized the first Art & Law Wikipedia Edit-a-Thon in December of 2015.
 The Edit-a-Thon was held at the School of Visual Arts in New York City.